can we speak in flowers. it will be easier for me to understand.

 Why I like Neroli for skincare

 To start with, neroli is safe and non-sensitizing.
-It is suitable for delicate and sensitive skin and is the only citrus essential oil that is not phototoxic, which means it won't sensitize the skin to damaging sun rays.
+It is suitable for delicate and sensitive skin and is not phototoxic, which means it won't sensitize the skin to damaging sun rays.
 Neroli is a beautiful treatment for acne prone skin, helps prevent scarring, and speeds healing.
 It is a sedative and therefore allows the skin to continue healing itself despite stressful conditions.
 Neroli stimulates cell generation, and is good for maintaining cellular health.
 It tones the skin, promotes good circulation and is the recommended oil for broken capillaries.
 It is an excellent treatment for wrinkles.

 Neroli at Balbec